 No, I don’t mean sex in public.
 What I mean here is allowing your sexual being to become a part of who you are all the time, not just in the bedroom.
 This is the problem I have with the attitude of modesty.
 If you are modest in your marriage, you’ll never experience sexual freedom and intimacy.
-Sexy texts, wearing sexy underwear under your clothes, writing sexy notes or using sexy “code” words when out and about are all ways to bring your sexuality out of the bedroom.
+Sexy texts, wearing sexy underwear under your clothes, playing games, writing sexy notes or using sexy “code” words when out and about are all ways to bring your sexuality out of the bedroom.

 When we confine sexuality to what we do in the bedroom, it makes it hard to attach to it as part of who we are and it becomes something that we do.

 4. Know thyself and communicate that with your spouse.

 Be willing to examine your own sexual needs and wants.
 Fantasize about things you could try with your spouse.
 Get to know your sex organs and what feels good and what may feel good coming from your spouse.
 Read Song of Solomon and see what parts you find most appealing.

 Then tell your spouse what you find.
 Albeit sometimes uncomfortable, we have to communicate our sexual needs to our spouses.
 Most people are desperate to know what will please their spouse sexually.
 Don’t withhold that information from them and expect them to be able to please you sexually.

 [fancy_box id=5]Put the sizzle back in your marriage with this great resource. [/fancy_box]